STAMP-project/dspot/README.md

 ## Getting started

+### Demo site

+Meet our demonstration website at <https://dspot-demo.stamp-project.eu/>.

 ### Prerequisites

 You need Java and Maven.
+The environment variable JAVA_HOME must point to a valid JDK installation (and not a JRE).
 DSpot uses the environment variable MAVEN_HOME, ensure that this variable points to your maven installation.
 Example:

 ```
 export MAVEN_HOME=path/to/maven/
 ```

-DSpot uses maven to compile, and build the classpath of your project.
-The environment variable JAVA_HOME must point to a valid JDK installation (and not a JRE).

 ### Releases